Pabl0Parra/Circle-Marketing-Site/Readme.md

 At the end of the day I realized the projects page has some extra functionality that mine doesn't so this will be the first thing I tackle in the morning.

-What I found the **most challenging about today was